envylabs/vaulted_billing/README.md

     gem install vaulted_billing

-If your application uses [Bundler](http://gembundler.com/), then add the following to your Gemfile:
+If your application uses [Bundler][bundler], then add the following to your Gemfile:

     gem 'vaulted_billing'